 In times of death, we often extend sympathy by sharing our sorrow for what’s happened.
 Sympathy cards are often synonymous with condolence messages.
 When offering sympathy, we’re expressing concern for another’s feelings.
 Sympathy cards, condolence notes, phone calls, e-mails, meals, and offers of assistance are all expressions of sympathy.

 But you don’t offer empathy, you feel it.
 Empathy is the act of putting yourself in someone else’s shoes.
-It’s trying to imagine, “How would I feel if this happened to me?”
+It’s trying to imagine: “How would I feel if this happened to me?”
 And it’s the ability to act on those feelings.
-When being empathetic, we extend our concern by offering compassion so the bereaved feels validated; that someone has a sense of what has happened and how they might be feeling.
+When being empathetic, we extend our concern by offering compassion so the bereaved feel validated; that someone has a sense of what has happened and how they might be feeling.

 I think it’s easier to extend sympathy.
-We all know to attend the funeral, participate in mourning rituals, send a card, make a donation, and keep in touch.
+We all know to attend the funeral, participate in mourning rituals, send a condolence card, make a donation, and keep in touch.
 Empathy is harder; it’s taking the time to think carefully while trying to understand how you might feel if this happened to you and what might bring you comfort.

-We’ll all experience loss – would you prefer someone extend you sympathy or empathy?
+We’ll all experience loss: Would you prefer someone extend you sympathy or empathy?